srdsam/samuel-dsouza/content/_index.md

     content:
       title: About Me
       text: |-
-        I am a research software engineer with expertise across bioinformatics, software engineering, and machine learning.
+        I am a software engineer with expertise across bioinformatics, software engineering, and machine learning.
 I hold a BSc in Medical Biosciences from Imperial College London and have further completed numerous online courses in various relevant fields.
 I thrive in collaborative and supportive environments that promote creative, thorough engineering, enabling engineers like myself to address challenging issues with innovative solutions.
 Throughout my career, I have gained a breadth of experience in research and development, most recently focusing on bioinformatics and software engineering in startups, academia, and industry.

         My technical skillset encompasses programming languages such as Python, JavaScript, C++, Nextflow, Java, Arduino, and Rust, as well as web development technologies including ReactJS, NextJS, NodeJS, and HTML.
 I am proficient with databases like Neo4J, MySQL, PostgreSQL, and JSON, and have experience with DevOps tools such as Docker, Singularity, AWS, Serverless, Git, and HPCs (on-premise deployments).
 Moreover, I have hands-on experience with wet-lab techniques like CRISPR, western blot, qPCR, cell culture, genotyping, and phenotyping.